robertmuth/Cwerg/FrontEnd/README.md

 ### Misc

-#### When-style support for conditional compilation YES
+#### When-style support for conditional compilation UNDECIDED

-Pro: Super useful for code re-use and portability
+Pro: Useful for code re-use and portability

-Con: Must disable some semantic checking in the non-included code portions.
+Con: Can make code hard to understand.
+Tricky to implement unless limited to be used inside functions.
+Must disable some semantic checking in the non-included code portions.

-Decision: included
+Competes with simpler approaches of selecting from a set of API compatible modules at link-time.

 ##### Support for printing/stringification of custom data structure